gellatio/senseify/README.md

 * The player will not work if no music is playing.
 It will just stop the program.
 * Volume control does not work on any iOS devices.
 There is no way around this, Apple is just stupid.
 * Browser windows will open randomly when the program is running, this is just the program authing itself on Spotify & getting any needed info.
 This program is completely safe, as you are the one running the application on Spotify!
+* Non-English characters will not appear, this isn't fixable either, since this is something SenseHat needs to add.
 * If you find any issues or have any critisism, feel free to leave an issue report or make a pull request!
 I am still fairly new to Python, I haven't done it in a few years so anything helps! :)